nmdickson/GCfit/docs/source/fitting.rst

         m^{-\alpha_3} & 1\ M_\odot < m \leq 100\ M_\odot \\
     \end{cases}

-where the :math:`\alpha` parameters are defined by the parameters above, and :math:`\xi(m) \Delta m` is the number of stars with masses within the range :math:`m + \Delta m`.
+where the :math:`\alpha` parameters are defined by the free parameters above, and :math:`\xi(m) \Delta m` is the number of stars with masses within the range :math:`m + \Delta m`.
 This function determines the initial distribution of the cluster total mass.